 Buses

 City buses operating from Lusaka can be confusing and unreliable.
-Buses generally won’t leave until they are full and are therefore not the best option for those wanting to stick to a specific timetable.
-There are several daily bus services running from Lusaka to other major centres.
+Buses generally won’t leave until they are full, and are therefore not the best option for those wanting to stick to a specific timetable.
+There are several daily bus services running from Lusaka to other major centres like Johannesburg and Harare.

 Taxis in Zambia

 Taxi cabs are available in Lusaka and usually wait at the entrance to most major centres.
 These can be ordered by phoning ahead, or hailed from the street.
-Taxis can be expensive; it’s best to agree on a fare before getting in the taxi, as they are not often metered.
+Taxis can be expensive; agreeing on a fare before getting in the taxi is best, as they are not often metered.

 Air travel in Zambia

-Although road and rail travel offers a more adventurous way of travelling around Zambia, flying is typically the most convenient way to travel the country’s vast distances.
-The main international airports are in Lusaka and Livingstone, with a number of other smaller airports operating in and around popular national parks to cater for charter services.
+Although road and rail travel offer a more adventurous way of exploring Zambia, flying is typically the most convenient way to travel the country’s vast distances.
+The main international airports are in Lusaka and Livingstone, with a number of smaller airports operating in and around popular national parks to cater to charter services.
+Many of the large airports in the country have undergone renovations and now offer amenities like restaurants, hotels, WiFi, and business lounges to enhance the travel experience for visitors.

 Expat Health Insurance